About Me

 According to Sarno’s theory, my subconscious was trying to hide the source of my pain because it thought my emotional pain was too much for me to bear.
 Was my subconscious distracting me from psychological pain by depleting my muscles of oxygen, causing physical pain?

-I felt like the goose that flew away from her dead mate.
+Those grievous feelings of being like the goose that flew away from her dead mate surfaced.
 My marriage was dead, and most of what seemed important to me in my past roles had changed.
-The only constant in the universe is change, and nothing happens in God’s world by mistake.
+I comforted myself with beliefs I have: The only constant in the universe is change, and nothing happens in God’s world by mistake.
 I wondered who I am supposed to meet, or help, while I’m in this change?
 What wonderful thing is going to come of all of this?

-As always, I found comfort in the story of Jesus.
+As always, I found encouragement in the story of Jesus.
 He had some family issues, even though he had a loving mother.
-His brothers criticized him and considered him an embarrassment.
-His purpose was to love the world and to trust God to work out all the details.
+His brothers initially criticized him and considered him an embarrassment.
+His purpose was to love the world and He trusted God to work out all the details.
 This calling didn’t result in family love.
-Jesus was motivated by love, and he lived by choice, not self-protection.
+Jesus was rejected, even though he was motivated by love, but Jesus lived by choice, not self-protection, so he did not fear and fret over this abandonment by his family.
 He went on with his life and made new friends.
-He was persecuted and crucified, so he suffered much physical pain, but we know that was not the end of his story.
+These new friends were also persecuted.
+And as we know, Jesus was crucified.
+Jesus suffered much physical pain, but that was not the end of his story.
 His life is a blessing to the whole world.

-By considering Jesus’s story, I concluded that I could continue to abandon myself to the miracle working power of God’s love in my situation.
-My prayer was: Divine Love, through me, go before me.
-Smooth out all the bumps.
-Restore peace and magnify joy.
-Whatever it is, I know God’s love is solving it.
+I want my life to be a blessing, too.
+By considering Jesus’s story, I concluded that I could continue to abandon myself to the miracle-working power of God’s love in my situation.

 Just Keep Walking and Dreaming and Letting Go

-Just as I had been bullied early in my life, I experienced bullying again after my divorce.
+This soft and gentle perspective helped me tremendously when I experienced bullying again after my divorce.
 A person I admired said I needed to be punished with church discipline for getting a divorce when there was no infidelity.
 I was not welcome in that person’s circle anymore.
-Just as Jesus did, I gracefully bowed out.
-Now, I am enjoying my journey with all the new people God has put in that person’s place.
+I rested in Jesus’s example and gracefully bowed out of this circle of people.
+And just as it was in junior high, I found new and interesting people to share my journey with.

 My counselor said that guilt, shame, and other painful emotions could be resolved little by little during my dream time as I let go of them every night before bed.
 He taught me to unplug the energy I was giving to these painful emotions.
 He encouraged me to sleep because God could use sleep to transform my thoughts into something beautiful.
 This process would happen over time, just as an oyster coats an irritant or difficulty with nacre, making a pearl.
 I was to be compassionate to myself because whatever I think upon will grow.
 He asked me to occupy my mind with love, so love would be magnified in my life.